talbotfoundry/k8s-kvm/README.md

 KVM is highly efficient allowing for a "real" kubernetes cluster to run on a single machine given a decent bit of CPU and RAM

 This installation is targeted for a bare metal install on a machine hooked into a lab or home network.
 The master and worker nodes will have ip addresses on your network.
+This will allow you to interact with it like its a "real" cluster.

 The cluster can be destroyed and created again easily as the networking configuration, Vagrantfile, and Ansible playbook only need to be configured once.

 # Pre-install requirements

-KVM needs to run as root, so go ahead and make yourself root
+## Pick some hardware

+A bare metal machine (the kind that will hurt you if you kick it barefoot).
+Do yourself a favor and plug it into a physical network too (using a cord).

+An old workstation with multiple sockets is great (I used an sever year old Z600).
+A NUC with 32GB RAM will do as well.

+Make sure you have at least 4 cores (not threads) and preferably more than 16GB RAM.
+(16 will work, but just run two worker nodes).
+Used hardware is great for this project.

+Lastly do a **fresh** OS install.

 ## Identify a block of contiguous free ip addresses.

+Kubernetes is IP address hungry, so make sure you have some on your network.

 One is needed for the master and must end in 0.
 Then one for each worker node starting with 1.
 In the example I used 192.168.11.120 through 192.168.11.123 for a total of four addresses.

 ## Install dependencies